Release Process¶

 - Write the shortlog.
 See separated section below for shortlog generation.

 - Write the API changes to the best of your ability.
-(Easier after creating/reviewing the shortlog.)
+(Easier after creating/reviewing the shortlog.)- If something was renamed, give the new name.

 - If something was refactored, give new usage.